HsiuWen/NeRF_papers/README.md

 # Neural Radiant Field (NeRF) and relative researches

+0. Preprocessing: dataset that construct propoer camera pose, orientation and rays, see notebook: preprocessing.ipynb Teach camera pinhole model and how to derive camera pose and direction for rays preparation.

 1. [NeRF: representing scenes as neural radiance fields for view synthesis](https://arxiv.org/abs/2003.08934) , 2021